SanketChidrewar/DataStructure/README.md

 # Signly Linked List
-1 - How TO create Singly Linked list and some operations on it. i> Function to find length of SLL ii> Display All SLL elements iii> Enter new Node at Beginning iV> Enter new Node at end
+1 - How TO create Singly Linked list and some operations on it.
+2 - Function to find length of SLL ii> Display All SLL elements iii> Enter new Node at Beginning iV> Enter new Node at end